-- Extracranial HEAD Injuries
+Extracranial Head Injuries

 Head injury is the most common birth-related injury and is usually minor, but serious injuries sometimes occur.

 Cephalhematoma is hemorrhage beneath the periosteum.
 It can be differentiated from subgaleal hemorrhage because it is sharply limited to the area overlying a single bone, the periosteum being adherent at the sutures.
 Cephalhematomas are commonly unilateral and parietal.
 In a small percentage of neonates, there is a linear fracture of the underlying bone.
-The hematoma usually presents in the first few days of life and resolves over weeks.
+The hematoma usually manifests in the first few days of life and resolves over weeks.

-The facial nerve is injured most often.
+The facial nerve is the nerve injured most often.
 Although forceps pressure is a common cause, some injuries probably result from pressure on the nerve in utero, which may be due to fetal positioning (eg, from the head lying against the shoulder, the sacral promontory, or a uterine fibroid).

 Facial nerve injury usually occurs at or distal to its exit from the stylomastoid foramen and results in facial asymmetry, especially during crying.
 Identifying which side of the face is affected can be confusing, but the facial muscles on the side of the nerve injury cannot move.
 Injury can also occur to individual branches of the nerve, most often the mandibular.